 There’s no shame if some members of your family are too pooped to cycle back.
 Hey, what do expect from a mother whose arms are shaking after blow dying her hair?
 You can have one person (let’s call them “Dan”) do the return ride, pick up the car and come to get you.
 Another option is taking the Roam transit bus.
 It’s a few dollars to get between towns and they load your bike onto the front of the bus.

-If starting the trail from Canmore, you can park at the Canmore Visitor’s Centre just off the highway.
+If starting the Legacy Trail from Canmore, you can park at the Canmore Visitor’s Centre just off the highway.
 Note: the parking lot is often full by noon, so try to get here early if cycling on a weekend.
-In Banff, you can park pretty much anywhere as the trail begins at Banff Community High School along Banff Avenue.
+In Banff, parking is found pretty much anywhere as the Legacy Trail begins at Banff Community High School along Banff Avenue.